siam1234-Brand/Delivery-Management-System_cSharp-Project/README.md

 📄 License

 This project is developed for educational purposes under AIUB.
+Feel free to fork and modify for your own learning and experimentation.
 All rights reserved © 2025 Group 05, AIUB.